aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-do-syntax-checking/_index.md

             return ResponseEntity.ok(Map.of("success", false, "v", ""));
         }

-        // Call the syntax correction logic, which could be a third-party library or custom code
+        // Call the syntax correction logic, which could be a third‑party library or custom code
         // This is a placeholder method that should be replaced with actual logic
         String correctedContent = correctSyntax(textInput, locale);